82nd Airborne Division: Operations Enduring Freedom, Iraqi Freedom and New Dawn, 2008–2011

 In December 2008, the 3d BCT deployed to Baghdad, Iraq and redeployed to Ft.
 Bragg in November 2009.
 In August 2009, 1st BCT deployed once again to Iraq and redeployed late July 2010.

 During the months of August and September 2009, 4th BCT deployed again to Afghanistan and returned in August 2010 having lost 38 soldiers.

 In May 2011 1–505 (Task Force 1 Panther) deployed to Afghanistan in support of Operation Enduring Freedom.
 Dispersed throughout the country, 1st battalion was attached to various Special Operations elements.
 1st battalion redeployed to Fort Bragg, NC in February 2012 having lost two paratroopers.

-The 2d Brigade deployed to the Anbar Province in Iraq in May 2011 for the last time in support of Operation New Dawn with the mission to advise, train and assist the Iraqi Security Forces and lead the responsible withdrawal of U.S. Forces - Iraq.
+The 2d Brigade deployed to the Anbar Province in Iraq in May 2011 for the last time in support of Operation New Dawn with the mission to advise, train and assist the Iraqi security forces and lead the responsible withdrawal of US Forces – Iraq.
 Elements of 2d Brigade were among the last US combat units to withdraw from Baghdad.
 The brigade suffered the loss of the last American service member in Iraq, SPC.
 David E. Hickman, on 14 November 2011.
 They were part of the long convoy of equipment and troops who exited Iraq into Kuwait as OIF came to an end.